How to Work as an Art Critic

 Build Your Reputation

+Like with any career in the arts, you MUST not give up.
+Tenacity and hard effort do pay off in the end.
 With art criticism, you will quickly gain a following as readers will either love or hate what you wrote.
 If your art criticism helps readers to gain understanding into an artwork, then your writing opportunities will surely increase as having a good reputation as a critic is key.